CBroz1/TGEU_automation/README.md

   - `./output/{YEAR}-TMM-Namelist.pdf` - the final pdf
 - **Yearly update**: Python uses the master list and the countries catalog to generate several output tables followed by the yearly update pdf:
-  - `./output/region-{region}.csv` where region is one of:
+  - `./data/yearly-region-{region}.csv` where each region is one of: Asia, Europe, etc.
-    - Africa
-    - Asia
-    - Europe
-    - NAmerica
-    - LAmerica
-  - `./output/demo-{demo}.csv` where demo is one of:
+  - `./data/yearly-demo-{demo}.csv` where demo is one of: occupation, age, gender, etc.
-    - occupation
-    - age
-    - migrant
-    - race
-    - gender
-    - sex
-    - orientation
-    - disablility
-    - murder
-    - location
+  - `./output/{YEAR}-TMM-Yearly-Update.pdf` - the final pdf

 [^1]: It is assumed that the options are listed in the same order in both
     languages, ignoring country/region columns.